Vaping In The UK – Who Invented it and When Did it Take Off?

 No vaporising device that resembled a vaping device existed prior to 1963.
 Then an American gentleman named H A Gilbert filed his patent for a “smokeless non-tobacco cigarette”.
 His patent expired in 1982 and the world didn’t notice.
-It wasn’t until a Chinese pharmacist called Hon Lik made his version in 2003 did vaping make progress, something which has taken the UK by storm.
+It wasn’t until a Chinese pharmacist called Hon Lik made his version in 2003 did vaping make progress and he became known as the person who invented vaping, something which has taken the UK by storm.

 Some wonder why vaping never took off in the 70s and 80s given that Hon Lik’s device was very similar in design to Gilbert’s.
-In an exclusive interview with James Dunworth [link], Gilbert speaks about how pharmaceutical and tobacco companies did what they could to maintain their markets.
-Hon Lik didn’t face such restrictions with access to cheap infrastructure to translate his idea into sales [link].
+In an exclusive interview with James Dunworth, Gilbert speaks about how pharmaceutical and tobacco companies did what they could to maintain their markets.
+Hon Lik didn’t face such restrictions with access to cheap infrastructure to translate his idea into sales.

 The device spawned imitations from entrepreneurs who saw the real opportunity of a product that could be like smoking but removed the harmful elements produced during tobacco combustion.

 The absence of large corporations ploughing money into marketing and advertising meant the market was growing through consumer word of mouth.
+It’s not clear who invented vaping in the UK.
 Products were being experimented upon by users as they sought to tweak designs to improve nicotine and flavour delivery.

-An indication of how many people were vaping can be seen in the video of the very first UK VapeFest in 2010 [link].
+An indication of how many people were vaping can be seen in the video of the very first UK VapeFest in 2010.
 A handful of vapers in the backroom of a pub with a couple of the few early businesses to market:

-The first major shift began to take place over the next 18 months as people found ECF, an online forum created in 2007 [link].
+The first major shift began to take place over the next 18 months as people found ECF, an online forum created in 2007.
 Users exchanged information about the things they had tried in order to make devices work better.
 Despite being set up as a UK forum, ECF was predominantly used by Americans and other forums were created to feed the UK need.
-First came UK Vapers [link] and a couple of others before a company complained about a review and threatened legal action in 2012.
-This led to the formation of what has become the largest online forum in Europe: Planet of the Vapes [link].
+First came UK Vapers and a couple of others before a company complained about a review and threatened legal action in 2012.
+This led to the formation of what has become the largest online forum in Europe: Planet of the Vapes.